The Bahamas is made up of 700 islands. If you visit just one, it should be Eleuthera – here’s why.

 ELH has flights daily from Nassau, Fort Lauderdale, Miami, Atlanta, and Charlotte.
 This is the airport I flew into.
 I came from Nassau on Bahamasair.
 It was an unbelievably short flight with unbelievably spectacular views.

 What is the Main Settlement of Eleuthera?

 On the main island, Rock Sound has the biggest population.
 Rock Sound is on the south end of the island, I didn’t make it that far so don’t have much information on what the area is like.

 Like I mentioned, I flew from Nassau.
 Flying was the cheaper, and much faster option.
 But there are ferries to Eleuthera.
-No matter where on the isaldn you’d like to get to, all ferries will come from Nassau only.
-So if you’re looking to get to Eleuthera by ferry from any other of the Bahamian islands, you’ll need to make your way to Nassau first.
+No matter where on the island you’d like to get to, all ferries will come from Nassau.
+So if you’re looking to get to Eleuthera by ferry from any one of the other Bahamian islands, you’ll need to make your way to Nassau first.